How the Tests Are Scored

 For more details regarding GRE scores and scoring, review the GRE Score-Related Test Policies for Test Takers, which includes information on:

-- Absence from a paper-based testing session
+- Absence from a testing session

 - Preventing unauthorized release of your scores